mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 ---------------------------------------------------------------

 If minPoolSize is set, the pool MUST ensure that it always has at least minPoolSize total ``Connections``.
-In order to achieve this, it needs to be able to create ``Connections`` that begin as checked in instead of checked out (i.e. "populate the pool").
+In order to achieve this, it needs to be able to create ``Connections`` that begin as "available" instead of "in use" (i.e. "populate the pool").
 Performing this process MUST NOT block any application threads.
 For example, it could be performed on a background thread or via the use of non-blocking I/O.

 .. code::